 8. Wash the dishes

 Have you ever had a great idea while you were taking a shower?
 I bet yes.
 After all, the brain works in such a way that it finds it easier to generate good ideas only after relaxation.
-Concentration on the problem does not work.
+The concentration on the problem does not work.

 If you are not satisfied with the option of a shower or you just don’t want to waste water multiple times a day, try other activities: wash the dishes, tidy up the room, or wash clothes.
 Your main goal is to relax (mentally) and get the ideas to start flowing in your mind.